rm3web/rm3-docker/README.md

 What is it?
 -----------

 rm3 is a system for managing stuff on the web.
 It's a little more than just a blog engine, but a little less than an enterprise CMS.
 It is to Drupal as Ghost is to WordPress.
-When farther along, it will be able to be used as a blog, or a wiki, or a photo archive, or a combination of things.
+It can be a blog, a wiki, a photo archive, or a combination of all of that and more.
 Like a blog, it lets you create a series of blog articles in a collection.
 Like a wiki, it maintains a history of all changes.
 Like a CMS, it lets you create a site with more structure than a mere list of posts.
+It has good support for both SVG vector graphics and photos.

 Release Status
 --------------